sumaiya/Sentiment_Analysis/README.md

 SentimentAnalysis
 =================

-Naive Bayes classifier for sentiment analysis in text
+Naive Bayes classifier for sentiment analysis in movie reviews and other text